henryoier/leetcode/Leetcode Log.md

 343_IntegerBreak 1Y
 DP, f[n] = max(max(k, f[k]) * max(n - k, f[n - k]), f[n]) (for k = 1 to n - 1)

-147_InsertionSortList 1Y

-148_SortList 2Y
-Mergesort, an optimization is to count the number of nodes at first.

 149_MaxPointsOnALine 3Y
 My solution enumerates all pairs and check others which is a O(n^3).
 A better way is to enumerate all points and check all others with different slopes.
 Then add the same points as the original one.